 However, these processes are mainly used with copra, where the oil derived requires further treatment with solvents and chemicals.
 This separates the oil from debris, removes its unpleasant aroma, and bleaches it to a clear white color.
 Therefore, expeller pressing and chemical extraction remain the most common methods to extract a high quantity of oil.
 This oil goes through a refining process that includes bleaching and deodorizing to achieve a commercially acceptable product.

 3. Purification – Difference Between Refined and Unrefined Coconut Oil

-Whether or not the oil goes through a refining process greatly determines the quality of the product (material) used for oil derivation and the type of derivation process.
+Whether or not the oil goes through a refining process dramatically determines the quality of the product (material) used for oil derivation and the type of derivation process.
 These two factors affect the density of the nutrients preserved in the oil.
 This also affects the benefits the final product provides for the consumer.

-No harmful solvents and chemicals are used during this process and the oil can be labeled as a virgin, extra virgin, unrefined, cold pressed, raw, and 100% pure natural oil.
+No harmful solvents and chemicals are used during this process, and the oil can be labeled as a virgin, extra virgin, unrefined, cold pressed, raw, and 100% pure natural oil.

 What is the Best Coconut Oil for Skin and Hair Care?

 When choosing coconut oil for a beauty care routine, the only acceptable product is organic, raw (cold pressed), unrefined (virgin) coconut oil.

 The main difference between refined and unrefined coconut oil is that unrefined oil is always pure and clean and won’t include any unsafe additives, which is the best coconut oil for skin and hair to gain those beneficial fatty acids.
 In addition, small amounts of skin care can be used for different skin types for deep conditioning.